mlesnoff/JchemoData.jl/README.md

 - Original: http://yann.lecun.com/exdb/mnist/
 - CSV file (used for this extraction): https://www.kaggle.com/datasets/oddrationale/mnist-in-csv

+### **mlnir**
+MLNIR dataset available at: https://zenodo.org/records/16781223

+N = 208 hydrocarbon samples.
+For each sample, a near-infrared spectrum (intensities measured at given wavelenghts in cm-1) and a density value are provided.
+The dataset contains:
+* X: Raw NIR data
+* Xp: NIR data after preprocessing (SNV + 2nd derivative Savitzky-Golay)
+* y: Density normalized to [0, 1] (response to predict)

 ### **octane**
 [Octane](https://cran.r-project.org/web/packages/rrcov/index.html) dataset contains near infrared absorbance spectra (NIR) of n=39 gasoline samples over 226 wavelengths ranging from 1102 nm to 1552 nm with measurements every two nanometers.
 For each of the 39 production gasoline samples the octane number was measured.